Gigi Yim: Early life

-Yim was born Wong Kai-yan, in Hong Kong on 9 April 2005, being the eldest of three siblings.
-With both parents being Mainland Chinese, she grows up with her parental aunt and uncle in Hong Kong and attends St. Antonius Girls' College.
-She has keened on singing since her childhood and is influenced by Chinese reality singing competition The Voice of China.
-As her uncle discovered her singing talent, he encouraged her to learn singing, making her start learning singing in a music academy, and participating different kinds of talent shows and competitions.
+Yim was born Wang Kai-yan, later changed to Wong Lung-hay, in Hong Kong on 9 April 2005, being the eldest of three siblings.
+With both parents being Mainland Chinese, she grew up with her parental aunt and uncle in Hong Kong and attends St. Antonius Girls' College.
+She has been keen on singing since her childhood and is influenced by Chinese reality singing competition The Voice of China.
+As her uncle discovered her singing talent, he encouraged her to keep learning, subsequently she began training in a music academy, and participating in different kinds of talent shows and competitions.

 Music career

 Yim became one of the contestants of TVB's reality talent competition Stars Academy in 2021, and her performance of Sandy Lam's "Without You, But Still Love You" (沒有你還是愛你, which itself is a Cantonese cover version of Beverley Craven's "Promise Me") in the competition gained her popularity.